Bibhuti1221Bhushan/Personal-Arch-Installation-Guide/README.md

     wep_tx_keyidx=0
 }
 ```

-+ Connect To Your Network :
+Connect To Your Network :

 ```
 wpa_supplicant -c /etc/wpa_supplicant/wpa_supplicant.conf -i wlan0
 ```

-+ Ping A Website To Make Sure We Are Online :
+Ping A Website To Make Sure We Are Online :

 ```
-ping 1.1.1.1
+ping -c 3 1.1.1.1
 ```

 If You Receive ***Unknown host*** Or ***Network is unreachable,*** Means You Are Not Online Yet.
 Review Your Network Configuration And Redo The Steps Above.

-### Update The System Clock :
+> ### Update The System Clock :

 To Ensure That System Clock is Accurate :